 DPI: An acronym for “dots per inch.”
 The dpi number represents the resolution of a particular image.
-For example, a 300-dip image has a higher resolution than a 72 dpi image and, from a technical point of view, is considered a higher-quality image.
+For example, a 300-dip image has a higher resolution than a 72 dpi image.
+From a technical point of view, this is a higher-quality image.
 The lower a photograph’s resolution, the greater the chance that a printing device will pick up the minor color variations at the edge of each dot.

 F&G: Otherwise known as “fold & gather,” this term refers to the picture book version of a galley.
 While the version isn’t bound, it shows the picture book in all its four-color glory.